cal-weng/terminus/docs/developer/install/pve.md

 ---
 description: Guide to installing Olares on Proxmox VE (PVE) with system requirements, installation commands, and step-by-step activation instructions.
 ---
-# Install Olares on PVE
+# Install Olares on PVE via the script
 Proxmox Virtual Environment (PVE) is an open-source virtualization platform based on Debian Linux.
-This guide explains how to install Olares in a PVE environment.
+This guide explains how to install Olares in a PVE environment using the provided installation script.

 :::warning Not recommended for production use Currently, Olares on PVE has certain limitations.
 We recommend using it only for development or testing purposes.